tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 ## Modify or revoke a stored access policy

-To modify the parameters of a stored access policy, you can call the access control list operation for the resource type to replace the existing policy.
+To modify the parameters of a stored access policy, you can call the access control list (ACL) operation for the resource type to replace the existing policy.
 In that operation, specify a new start time, expiration time, or set of permissions.

 For example, if your existing policy grants read and write permissions to a resource, you can modify it to grant only read permissions for all future requests.
 In this case, the signed identifier of the new policy, as specified by the `ID` field, would be identical to the signed identifier of the policy that you're replacing.